Lucky-victory/business-manager/docs/pwa-implementation.md

 - Certain elements can be hidden or shown based on connectivity
 - The `OnlineOnly` and `OfflineOnly` components can be used for conditional rendering

+### Offline-First Data Synchronization

+Premium users can continue working with the application even when offline:

+- Operations performed while offline are queued locally
+- When the connection is restored, queued operations are automatically synchronized
+- Clear visual indicators show users when they're working offline and what will happen when connectivity is restored
+- Administrators can enable/disable this feature through a dedicated admin interface
+- Only users with premium subscriptions have access to this functionality

 ## Usage Examples

 ### Conditional Rendering Based on Connectivity